 For this tutorial, I am using 20 gauge brass wire.
 You could use copper or silver wire as well.
 I used one of my dapping punches as a mandrel to form the wire into a large circle.

-I hammered the round wire form flat with a planishing hammer on a metal anvil.
-This step is optional, but I hammered the piece to make sure I had flat edge to press onto the tape (in the next step).
+Hammer the round wire form flat with a planishing hammer on a metal anvil.
+This step is optional, but I hammered the piece to make sure I had a flat edge to press onto the tape in the next step.

 Once you have made your metal forms, press them onto the sticky side of a piece of masking tape.
 Make sure you have good contact all the way around the circle.
 Note: I’m also doing these on one of the Resin Obsession drying mats.
 The holes in the mat make a great space for the loop to allow the wire frames to lie flat.

 Dot some mixed resin into the wire forms.
-For this tutorial, I used Envirotex jewelry resin because I wanted a doming resin that does well when cast in thin layers.
+For this tutorial, I used a doming resin.
 When adding in your resin, you want to dot some in using a toothpick, then use your toothpick to draw it to the edge of the wire.
 You will not need much!